Chic Brodie (footballer): Non-League football

 In 1971 Brodie resumed playing, albeit at a semi-professional level, with Southern League Premier Division club Margate.
 He remained with the Gate for two seasons and was in goal when the team lost 11–0 to Bournemouth in an FA Cup match in November 1971.
 He later played for Wealdstone and Maidstone United before retiring from football.

 International career

 Brodie represented Scotland at Schoolboy and Junior level.

 Personal life

 Prior to becoming a professional footballer, Brodie served a five-year apprenticeship in electrical engineering.
 In his latter years as a professional footballer, Brodie became a London taxi driver and as of September 1995 was living in Southall.
-He died in 2000 at the age of 63, after suffering with prostate cancer.
+He died of cancer in April 2000 at the age of 63.